avinash7488/avinash7488/README.md

-### <div align="left">A full-time MERN stack frontend web developer 👨‍💻 I have 1500+ hours experience on coding and  able to make a beautiful responsive website 🚀Coding is my passion</div>
+### <div align="left">A full-time Full Stack web developer with 1500+ hours of experience on coding and  able to make a beautiful responsive website 🚀Coding is my passion</div>

 - ❓ Ask me about anything related to MERN stack and related technologies